 |Error accessing |

 There is a problem reading the mentioned *.NIF.
 Try to reinstall the file or mod from its download archive.
 Run the *.NIF through Cathedral Assets Optimizer.
+If the mentioned file is a *.BTR terrain LOD mesh, generate a valid one with xLODGen.
 If the file opens without error in NifSkope, make a post on the official DynDOLOD support forum and upload the *.NIF or provide a link to the mod etc.

 |Error writing |